 Being separated from my bestie has me bouncing between the past and the future.
-I’m ruminating between what was lost and the possible, but not even certain future and how unlivable I’m absolutely sure it will be without them.
+I’m ruminating between what was lost and the bleak and miserable future I’m sure I’ll have without them.
 To get myself to stop compulsively time-traveling, I’m using this hack to get back into being present with the now.

 When my thoughts and emotions start to go all willy nilly, I stop and find ten things that are beautiful.
 Anything.

 - The way light reflects off my little glass octopus on my desk.